Staddle stones: Origins

 The name itself and evidence from surviving vernacular buildings with wooden 'feet' suggest that at first the staddles or supports were made of wood, such as at Peper Harow granary in Surrey.
 Stone staddles were longer lasting and a more reliable means of supporting structures which were sometimes a considerable weight.

 The name has become integrated into the landscape with bridges, houses, farms and other structures incorporating the name 'staddle'.

+In Ireland, these stones were known as corn stacks, stands, or straddles.
+They were often made from granite, and would set in circles to allow for the construction of a wooden or stone structure on top and thatched with something like oaten straw.
+Despite the name, they could be used to store barley, wheat, oats or rye.
+It was understood that corn stacks appeared in Ireland after the introduction of the brown rat, who was more likely to damage stored grain, but some archaeological evidence shows stacks in use in Ireland as early as the bronze age.
+They were in use in Ireland until the 1960s.